-Periods of leave without pay do not count as service for the purpose of calculating long service entitlements except: (a) unpaid leave taken to serve in the Australian Defence Force; or

-(b) unpaid leave of up to six months taken by staff with at least 10 years' paid service.

-$\underline{140}\underline{165}$ For the purposes of clause $\underline{164}\underline{131}$ a break in service of up to two months (or up to six months in the case of Research only staff) will not constitute a break in continuity of service for the purpose of long service leave, but the period of any such break will not be counted as service.

-$\frac{166141}{1}$ Long service leave accrues on a pro rata basis during any period of paid leave taken at less than full pay.

-$\frac{167}{142}$ Service with other Australian Universities will be recognised in accordance with the University Long Service Leave (recognition of prior service) policy in place at the commencement of this Agreement.

-168 A staff member who has been employed since before 18 October 1989 and was entitled to more favourable long service leave conditions than those specified in clauses 162 to 167 will not be disadvantaged in respect of the calculation of their entitlements for any period of employment before that date.
+- 164 Periods of leave without pay do not count as service for the purpose of calculating long service entitlements except: - (a) unpaid leave taken to serve in the Australian Defence Force; or - (b) unpaid leave of up to six months taken by staff with at least 10 years' paid service. - For the purposes of clause 164 a break in service of up to two months (or up to six months in the case of Research only staff) will not constitute a break in continuity of service for the purpose of long service leave, but the period of any such break will not be counted as service. - 166 Long service leave accrues on a pro rata basis during any period of paid leave taken at less than full pay. - 167 Service with other Australian Universities will be recognised in accordance with the University Long Service Leave policy in place at the commencement of this Agreement. - 168 A staff member who has been employed since before 18 October 1989 and was entitled to more favourable long service leave conditions than those specified in clauses 162 to 167 will not be disadvantaged in respect of the calculation of their entitlements for any period of employment before that date.

-PARENTAL LEAVE Definitions
+PARENTAL LEAVE

+Definitions

-169143 For the purposes of clauses 170 to 193:144
+169 For the purposes of clauses 170 to 193: